iOS Smart App Banner

 Setting a web page with a smart app banner and click attribution link

-1. Paste the following code into the header element of the HTML of your web page.
+- Insert the following in the header element of the web page HTML.

 <meta name="apple-itunes-app" content="app-id=123456789">